 - Level 3 Certificate in Knowledge of Policing

 They may also be useful to students studying for qualifications in the following sectors/areas:

 - local or national government

-Learners can progress from a Certificate to a Diploma, but centres must carefully consider which qualification they want to register the learner onto.
+Students can progress from a Certificate to a Diploma, but centres must carefully consider which qualification they want to register the student onto.